enspiral/handbook/guides/pods.md

 1. [**Shared intention**](#shared-intention) is a clear statement of the common intent bringing a group together (e.g. studying a topic together or practicing self-development and mutual accountability).
 2. [**Principles**](#principles) are the set of rules, protocols and values that define the culture of the pod. _For example on the topic of facilitation we could have a protocol,_ « _facilitation is a responsibility that rotates around our pod's members_ ».
-3. [**Formats**](#formats) have been useful to some pods as they provide a set of Rituals to follow every call, _e.g., start with a check in, do an ‘action learning’ to support one of the members with a challenge, check out…_.
-Some pods follow a time bound set of sessions with specific exercises they do before the calls; some just have a toolkit of Rituals they use depending on the needs of the moment.
+3. [**Formats**](#formats) have been useful to some pods as they provide a set of rituals to follow every call, _e.g., start with a check in, do an ‘action learning’ to support one of the members with a challenge, check out…_.
+Some pods follow a time bound set of sessions with specific exercises they do before the calls; some just have a toolkit of rituals they use depending on the needs of the moment.
 E.g., the [Care Pod (ICT) format](https://drive.google.com/open?id=1IUXBpZJas2MRNlrKDu4KBivZjBw67RQ9o7accovv4fU) defines a series of exercises that your group may go through in a specific order through their different encounters.
 Some formats may not have an evolutionary nature from one call to the next, but instead aim to provide a simple, reusable agenda (e.g., this [Care Pod (peer incubator) format](https://docs.google.com/document/d/1E0Bt0bSRpARKgMNRYWboIELbSTurfPMedHOWDYUCHIo/edit?usp=sharing))
 4. [**Rituals**](#rituals) are practices that help boost the interactivity of your calls so that they feel much richer and deeper than a dull chat.
 Some of them call for forward preparation to concentrate even more connecting energy into the limited time of a call.
 Proceeding with a moment of silence before checking-in is an example of ritual.
 Being creative here might help creating online experiences you never knew were possible.

 ## Shared intention